How To Create, Sell and Market Digital Products Like Crazy

 Once your product is ready, the next step is deciding where to host and sell it.
 Here’s a mix of platforms I’ve used that make selling digital products simple, effective, and, in some cases, automated:

 A one-time purchase platform that eliminates recurring fees.
-ThriveCart Learn is ideal for hosting courses or template packs and offers built-in tax calculation—great if you’re in Canada or a region with complex tax rules.
+ThriveCart Learn+ is ideal for hosting courses or template packs and offers built-in tax calculation, great if you’re in Canada or a region with complex tax rules.
+Also includes payment system so you can start selling without any tech know-how.

 2. Gumroad